kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 know that this has succeeded?
 -->

-- Provide an alternative to configuring additionalPrinterColumns with JSON path.
+- Provide an alternative to configuring additionalPrinterColumns with JSONPath.

 ### Non-Goals